uriellua14/log-analysis/README.md

 ### Program done to analyse long test reports that come in a tar.gz folder

 ## Instructions
-1. Download the file tara.py
+  1. Clone this repository - "git clone https://github.com/uriellua14/log-analysis.git"

-2. Download the log file to analyze
+2. Download the log file to analyze, in same folder as tara.py

 3. Install python, necesary libraries (requirements.txt), and run tara.py

 ## Enter on Windows Terminal to install necessary libraries and python
-clone this repository

 install python - "python"